astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 Release Date: January 18, 2021

 This release was exclusively infrastructure maintenance for Astronomer Enterprise v0.23.
-Stay tuned for v0.24!

 ### v0.23.6